Fine tuning SMLs

 Copy

-We recreate the trainer arguments with the new model, which now has a padding token, the trainer and train again.
+We recreate the trainer arguments with the new model, which now has a padding token, the trainer, and we retrain.

 training_args = TrainingArguments(